ecilasun/tinysys/software/README.md

 - To compile the ROM image and program the ESP32-C6 device (our communication module) for the first time, you'll need to install ESP-IDF addon for your Visual Studio Code
 <br>See https://github.com/espressif/vscode-esp-idf-extension/releases/ for latest release

-Or if you wish to simply browse / copy code or hardware details, feel free to do so, and don't forget to credit me or other people for their respective work!
+Or if you wish to simply browse / copy code or hardware details, feel free to do so, and don't forget to credit me and other people for their respective work!

-# Build riscvtool (optional)
+# Build riscvtool (optional, required to build a new OS ROM)

 If you wish to build new ROM images to experiment with, you'll need riscvtool which will generate the ROM binary format required by tinysys.
 You'll need a working python3 install for the following steps to work.